Baldwin Park Medical Center

 - Sports teams and tournaments (e.g., golf tournaments, tennis events, walks, and runs)

 - Endowments or memorials

 - Re-granting purposes to other organizations

-Kaiser Permanente will not consider requests from organizations that discriminate on the basis of race,color, national origin, religion, sex/gender, sexual orientation, age, physical or mental disability, or veteran status in their programs, services, policies, hiring practices, and administration.
-In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, or pharmaceutical companies.
+Kaiser Permanente Baldwin Park Medical Center will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
+In addition, Community Health grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.